jeroen/tomleditjs/README.md

 [toml_edit](https://docs.rs/toml_edit/latest/toml_edit/) which
 allows for modifying toml while preserving order, comments, and whitespace.

-Note that current we ship a [WebAssembly build](https://github.com/rainbowatcher/toml-edit-js) of tomledit such that we do not have to compile from Rust in R, and things work on all platforms including WebR.
-If Rust becomes better supported on CRAN we could interface the Rust crate directly.
+We currently use a [WebAssembly build](https://github.com/rainbowatcher/toml-edit-js) of toml_edit such that we do not have to deal with Rust code in R and everything works without compilation on any platform, including WebR.
+When Rust becomes better supported on CRAN and WebR, we could consider binding to Rust directly, although it does not make too much of a difference.

 ## Install